 How to learn Turkish?

-With so many great language learning apps and websites, it’s easy to learn to speak Turkish.
-Here are some of the best apps, podcasts, and websites for beginning your Turkish learning adventure.
+With so many great language learning resources, it’s easy to learn to speak Turkish.
+Here are some of the best apps for beginning your Turkish learning adventure.

 Duolingo: The popular app is a great way to get started learning simple words and phrases for free.